Tackling loneliness and isolation in later life

 Through our Later Life Inclusion grants, we are supporting charities that help people to overcome barriers to actively participate in society in their later years.

-This year we launched a £1 million, three-year partnership with Age UK to fund a new project called Later Life Goals
+In 2018 we launched a £1 million, three-year partnership with Age UK to fund a new project called Later Life Goals

 This grant will allow the Later Life Goals project to roll out in 13 areas across England and Wales, benefiting 10,000 older people